Related publications

 You must receive written or verbal acknowledgement of your complaint within three days, which will also tell you:

-You must also be told how long it will take to respond to your complaint.
+- how long it will take to respond to your complaint.

 When you complain, you should: